 With the Sovereign business opportunities, Premiere Picture arranges for various traders to purchase film distribution rights in available territories in a suitable film production from the rights-holder/producer in return for a recoupment position negotiable on a case by case basis.

-Premiere Capital raise funds using Enterprise Investment Schemes (EIS) which are intended to encourage investment into new business ventures by providing a range of tax benefits to the purchasers of shares in qualifying businesses.
+Premiere raises funds using Enterprise Investment Schemes (EIS) which are intended to encourage investment into new business ventures by providing a range of tax benefits to the purchasers of shares in qualifying businesses.

 Premiere’s EIS companies either undertake the film project as the production company, with a production services contract arrangement with the developer of the project, or as a provider of marketing services to the film’s distribution company.